kubernetes-sigs/cluster-api/docs/proposals/20210524-managed-external-etcd.md

 ##### Etcdadm based etcd provider

-The etcdadm based provider follows the contract defined above.
+This section explains how we can use the existing [etcdadm](https://github.com/kubernetes-sigs/etcdadm) project to add an implementation of the etcd provider defined above.
+One of the goals mentioned in the [etcdadm project roadmap](https://github.com/kubernetes-sigs/etcdadm/blob/master/ROADMAP.md) is to integrate it with CAPI to support the "external etcd" use case.
 This provider has two main components:

 ##### Etcdadm bootstrap provider